 - Complete two semesters of clinical practice experience

 - Clinical II: Full instructional day for the entire semester

-- Requires employment in NC public schools and enrollment in NC approved educator preparation program
+- The Residency License requires employment in N.C. public schools and enrollment in an N.C.-approved educator preparation program.

-For more information, visit: Master of Arts in Teaching (MAT) Program
+For more information, visit the Master of Arts in Teaching (MAT) program.

 Professional Licensure Disclosure

 If you reside outside of North Carolina and are interested in completing an online or distance-education program with North Carolina A&T State University that leads to a professional license or certification in your home state, it is imperative that you understand the regulations and requirements for your home state PRIOR to enrolling in any academic program.

 N.C.
 A&T’s Teacher Education programs meet the state educational requirements for licensure or certification in North Carolina and are approved by the North Carolina Department of Public Instruction (NCDPI).
 The University is in the process of determining the licensure requirements for its professional licensure programs but a determination has not been made whether N.C.
 A&T’s Teacher Education programs meet state educational requirements for licensure or certification for the following states and territories.